 After years of consultation, the direction is now clear.
-All new homes will be required to operate with low-carbon heating systems, and the vast majority will include rooftop solar panels as standard.
+All new homes will be required to operate with low-carbon heating systems, and the vast majority will need to include rooftop solar panels as standard.
 For housebuilders, this marks a change in how homes generate and use energy – and a move toward fully electrified, low-carbon housing.

 What Is the Future Homes Standard?